 5.7.3.3.2 Clarifiers, Flocculants, and Defoamers

 Aquatic venues might benefit from the use of one or more of these types of products.
 There are numerous brands available that are formulated for commercial pools and spas.
 Each product is marketed for a specific procedure.
 Each might contain one or more natural or synthetic polymers, chemical or metallic ingredients.
 Neither the efficacy nor the safety of product chemistry of these products has been reviewed by the EPA or any other federal agency.
 The state of California does require submission of a detailed data package prior to registration.
 Products sold in the state of California must have the state registration number on the label as required by the California Code of Regulations, Title 3.
-Division 6.
+Division 6, Chapter 2, Subchapter 1, Article 10.
 Pesticides and Pest Control Operations.
 Products registered in California but sold outside of the state usually, have the California registration number on the label but are not required to do so.
 Any local, state, territorial, federal, and tribal agencies concerned about a particular product could request the producer supply the California registration number and then verify the status of the product with the California Department of Pesticide Regulation.

 5.7.3.4 pH